Reviews13 min read

 Overall Rating: 4.1 / 5

-Insightly CRM in 2026 is a genuinely good tool that occupies a smart niche.
-The combination of CRM and project delivery management is still relatively uncommon at this price point, and Insightly executes it well.
-Workflow automation is accessible without being dumbed down.
+Insightly CRM in 2026 is genuinely good software that fills a smart niche.
+The combination of CRM and project delivery management is still uncommon at this price, and Insightly does it well.
+Workflow automation is accessible without being oversimplified.
 The Google integration is solid.
-The free plan actually lets you evaluate the product properly instead of waving features in front of you behind a paywall.
+The free plan actually lets you kick the tires instead of just showing you features behind a paywall.

-The weaknesses are real, though — the reporting UX is clunky, AI features are behind the curve, and the modular pricing can surprise you if you need the marketing or service modules.
-The UI won't win any design awards either.
+But the weaknesses are real — reporting UX is clunky, AI features are lagging, and modular pricing can catch you off guard if you need marketing or service modules.
+The design won't win awards either.

-My hot take?
-Insightly is the most underrated CRM for service businesses, specifically because it solves a problem almost everyone else ignores — what actually happens after you close the deal.
-For agencies, consultants, and B2B teams with real delivery cycles, that's not a small thing.
-It's kind of the whole thing.
+My honest take?
+Insightly is the most underrated CRM for service businesses, specifically because it solves something almost everyone else ignores — what happens after you close the deal.
+For agencies, consultants, and B2B teams with actual delivery cycles, that's not a small thing.
+It's kind of everything.

-Recommended for: Small-to-mid-size B2B service businesses, teams using Google Workspace, and anyone who needs CRM plus project management without stitching two separate tools together and praying they sync correctly.
+Recommended for: Small-to-mid-size B2B service businesses, Google Workspace teams, and anyone who needs CRM plus project management without stitching two tools together and hoping they sync.

-Not recommended for: Enterprise teams, AI-heavy sales orgs, or marketing-led businesses.
+Not recommended for: Enterprise teams, AI-heavy sales orgs, or marketing-driven businesses.

-Try it yourself at Insightly — the free plan is a no-risk starting point, and 2,500 records is genuinely enough to run a real evaluation.
+Try it at Insightly — the free plan is zero-risk, and 2,500 records is plenty to run a real evaluation.

 You Might Also Like